 Graduate Certificate in Mediation and Negotiation

-The Department of Communication, in cooperation with the Master’s in Human Resources and Labor Relations (MHRLR) and the Lubar School of Business, offers the Graduate Certificate in Mediation and Negotiation.
+The Department of Communication, in cooperation with the Master’s in Human Resources and Labor Relations (MHRLR) and the Lubar College of Business, offers the Graduate Certificate in Mediation and Negotiation.
 The program of study is designed to provide practical and theoretical knowledge for students who wish to pursue or advance careers that involve managing or resolving disputes in organizational, educational, community, or family contexts.
 The program is designed to meet the increasing need of business, organized labor, public sector and community organizations for people with skills in conflict resolution.
 For more information, visit the program’s web site.

 Graduate Certificate in Rhetorical Leadership